 Some insurers have claim processing systems, where claims can be submitted directly by your doctor.
 Generally, however, to claim you need to send the account directly to the health insurance provider.
 Alternatively, you might be able to claim electronically via the fund’s online billing process.
 Benefits are then usually paid directly into your bank account via EFT.

 You might want to contact your doctor or the specialist and inquire about their fees before you book an appointment or schedule treatment.

 Generally, doctors will provide you with a breakdown of their expenses, including the amount Medicare and your health fund will cover.

 Gap cover is generally included in your Hospital insurance policy at no extra cost.
 However, it might depend on your policy type and the level of cover you've purchased.

 No. Gap cover usually does not apply to your hospital excess payments or co-payments.
 These costs are generally paid from your pocket.

 Request hospital quotes from providers that have gap cover

-We reveal the average cost of private health insurance in Australia.
-Compare health insurance premiums for Hospital insurance, Extras cover and Ambulance only.
+Discover the average health insurance cost in Australia.
+Compare health insurance prices for Hospital insurance, Extras cover and Ambulance only.